MostHumble/PaliGemma/README.md

 ![alt text](image.png)

 The blue is for the scores on downstream task we get from following the proposed approache, other are experiments with ARegressivness on different levels

+- What's the point of `PaliGemmaMultiModalProjector`?
+  - The goal is to have the same embedding dim for the images and text (for future cat), so as to enable the attention mech to work.